Lithuanian Regions Party

-The Lithuanian Regions Party (Lietuvos regionų partija, LRP), also translated as the Lithuanian Party of Regions, is a social-democratic political party in Lithuania.
-It was founded in 2018 as the Social Democratic Labour Party of Lithuania (Lietuvos socialdemokratų darbo partija, LSDDP) following a split of members from Social Democratic Party of Lithuania (LSDP; also joined by former members of the Labour Party) following the LSDP's decision to exit a coalition government with the Lithuanian Farmers and Greens Union in 2017.
+The Lithuanian Regions Party (Lietuvos regionų partija, LRP), also translated as the Lithuanian Party of Regions, is a political party in Lithuania.
+It was founded in 2018 as the Social Democratic Labour Party of Lithuania (Lietuvos socialdemokratų darbo partija, LSDDP) following a split of members from Social Democratic Party of Lithuania (LSDP; also joined by former members of the Labour Party) after the LSDP's decision to exit a coalition government with the Lithuanian Farmers and Greens Union in 2017.

 History

 The party was a junior partner in government in the Seimas, Lithuania's unicameral Parliament, from 2018 to 2020.
-LSDDP has 50 sections.
+At the time, the LSDDP had 50 sections.